jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 impossible to check that changes aiming at optimizing something are indeed valuable.

-For instance, while electricity providers can make information about power usage available, this is only done at the aggregate level.
-Without per-device data about power usage, there would be limited basis for deciding where power is actually consumed and consequently, what improvements are most useful.

 At the same time, it is not possible to measure everything.
 Furthermore, any measurement must be validated.
 Relevance of measurements must be periodically assessed, e.g., with comparisons between measurements within a network and the aggregate numbers from the electricity provider.